ibm-watson-data-lab/cognitive-event-finder/README.md

 It uses Watson Conversation to manage the chat, Cloudant for retrieving events, and Mapbox for mapping and finding popular events.

+We recently feature the Cognitive Event Finder at SXSW.
-You can find a working example @ https://cognitive-event-finder.mybluemix.net/
+You can see a working version @ https://cognitive-event-finder.mybluemix.net/ where you can search for SXSW events.

 ### Quick Reference